projnanda/projnanda/upgrade_or_switch.md

 ### How We Dealt with Known Unknowns

-Engineers could plainly see that dial-up's 56 kbps ceiling and ≈ 200 ms modem latency would strangle bandwidth-hungry, interactive apps.
-So they designed last-mile upgrades—DSL, cable, then fiber—that offered > 1 Mbps downstream and sub-30 ms RTTs while staying 'always-on.'
+Engineers could plainly see that dial-up's 56 kbps ceiling and â‰ˆ 200 ms modem latency would strangle bandwidth-hungry, interactive apps.
+So they designed last-mile upgradesâ€”DSL, cable, then fiberâ€”that offered > 1 Mbps downstream and sub-30 ms RTTs while staying 'always-on.'

 ### How We Prevented Unknown Unknowns